ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reference/index.md

 ## Grid

-The Grid reference section starts with an overview explaining key information for configuring and interacting with the grid.
-With this knowledge you should be then be able to explore the exhaustive reference documentation:
+Grid section starts with an overview explaining key information for configuring and interacting with the grid such as: how to configure the grid, update properties and interact with the grid via an api.

-  - [Grid Overview](/grid-interface/): key information for working with the grid.
+  - [Overview](/grid-interface/): Key information for working with the grid.
 (Read first)

+Reference pages list all configuration options, events and API methods:

-  - [Grid Options](/grid-options/): properties and callbacks used to configure the grid.
+   - [Reference: Options](/grid-options/): Properties and callbacks used to configure the grid.
-  - [Grid Events](/grid-events/): grid events that can be used to trigger application logic.
+   - [Reference: Events](/grid-events/): Events that can be used to trigger application logic.
-  - [Grid API](/grid-api/): methods used to interact with the grid after it's created.
+   - [Reference: API](/grid-api/): Methods used to interact with a grid instance.

+Grid state and lifecycle pages:

-  - [Grid State](/grid-state/): state of the grid for saving and restoring user interactions.
+   - [Grid State](/grid-state/): Save and restore runtime state of the grid.
-  - [Grid Lifecycle](grid-lifecycle): outlines the key moments in the grid's lifecycle.
+   - [Grid Lifecycle](grid-lifecycle/): Understand how to leverage the grid components lifecycle.

 ## Columns

-The Columns reference section outlines all the properties available to configure columns / column groups within the grid.
-It also outlines the attributes and method's available on a column instance at runtime.

- - [Column Overview](column-interface): key information for working with columns.
-(Read first)
+Columns reference lists all column configurations and details the instantiated Column object:
- - [Column Definition](column-properties): properties and callbacks use to configure a column.
+  - [Reference: Column Definition](/column-properties/): Properties and callbacks use to configure a column.
- - [Column Group Definition](column-group-properties): properties and callbacks use to configure a column group.
- - [Column](column-object): attributes, methods and events relating to a column instance.
+  - [Reference: Column](/column-object/): Attributes, methods and events relating to an instantiated column.

 ## Rows

-The Rows reference section outlines the attributes, methods and events relating to Row Nodes.
-Additional attributes are used if the Row Node is a group.
+Rows reference section overviews how to interact with instantiated rows displayed within the grid.

- - [Overview](/row-interface): key information for working with rows.
+ - [Overview](/row-interface): Key information for working with rows.
 (Read first)

+Reference pages list all Row object attributes, methods and events:
- - [Row Node](/row-object/): row node attributes for rows and group rows.
+ - [Reference: Row](/row-object/): Row node attributes and methods for rows.
- - [Row Methods](/row-api/): methods available on row nodes.
- - [Row Events](/row-events/): events fired by row nodes.
+ - [Reference: Events](/row-events/): Events fired by row nodes.